FCartier/BoredApp/README.md

 ## Roadmap

-I really enjoyed working on this project and will improve it in the following weeks.
+I really enjoyed working on this project and might improve it in the following weeks.
 Here is what I plan to do:

 - Improve the code structure : Split the dashboard feature folder slice into several little ones (Table, Searchbar, Activity generation)
 - Add a way to mark some ideas as favourite and have access to them